-The well-developed person-centered service plan will document the participant's specific health and welfare needs and how each service selected by the participant contributes to meeting the participant's needs and does not duplicate supports.
-The PCSP is the first resource that will ensure the health and safety of that participant.
-The PCSP identifies supervision and physical assistance support needs that inform the decision making of whether teleservice is appropriate for the client.
+The well-developed person-centered service plan will document which services are selected by the participant to meet their unique health and welfare needs and whether a participant selects a particular service to be provided via telehealth remotely.
 The service authorization system (ProviderOne) has distinct and separate service codes for each waiver service and has built-in system logic that prevents duplication of services.
-DDA policies and procedures provide guidance to Case Resource Managers on developing effective person-centered service plans that identify services and service delivery methods that best meet their unique health and welfare needs without any duplication of services.
+DDA policies and procedures provide guidance to Case Resource Managers on developing effective person-centered service plans that meet the unique needs of participants without any duplication of services.

-Teleservice will be the service delivery method for a particular service at the direction of the participant, not by the preference of the service provider.
-A teleservice agreement form will be required prior to authorization of teleservice delivery.
-This form will document the client's desired level of in person to teleservice delivery and will remind clients that they can change their mind about frequency of teleservice delivery at any time.
+Telehealth will be the delivery method for a particular service at the direction of the participant not by the preference of the service provider.
+A teleservice (telehealth) request form will be required prior to authorization of teleservice delivery.
+This request form will document the client's desired level of in person to teleservice delivery and will remind client's that they can change their mind about frequency of teleservice delivery at any time.
 This agreement is intended to assist in clear and documented communication between the client, DDA, and the provider (in addition to the person-centered service plan) to ensure the client is the driver of the method of service delivery they receive.
-Case/Resource Managers will consult with their participants and family members, if appropriate, to develop the PCSP that includes the specific services and service delivery methods that best meets the participant's unique health and welfare needs.
-Participants will document in their PCSPs what approximate percentage of service delivery they desire to receive via teleservice.
-The State is not mandating what percentage of time teleservice can be utilized, to ensure person-centered service planning and promote client choice.
-Participants who need hands on assistance/physical assistance will require careful person-centered planning coordinated by their Case/Resource Manager to determine if teleservice delivery is a practical or feasible option for the successful delivery of services.
-Voice-activated communication devices may be an option that some participants select to ensure that remote service delivery will work for them.
-Other clients may require in person service delivery only to ensure safety and successful service delivery.
+Case/Resource Managers will consult with their participants and family members, if appropriate, to develop the person-centered service plan that includes the specific services and service delivery methods that best meets the participant's unique health and welfare needs.
+Participants will document in their PCSPs what approximate percentage of service delivery they desire to receive via telehealth.
+The State is not mandating what percentage of time telehealth will be the delivery method for the service to ensure person-centered service planning and promote client choice.
+Case/Resource Managers will be guided by DDA policy to assist participants to select services and service delivery methods that best meet their health and welfare needs employing a robust balance of in-person and if desired, telehealth delivery methods.